glenlong/wedding/src/content/posts/father-of-the-bride-speech/examples.md

 > "Before I hand over to my brand new son-in-law Simon, aka the Groom, please grab your glasses, get on your feet and let's toast the happy couple."

-Once you've made your toast, it's time to sit, turn your attention to the groom and let him take over the reins with his own speech.
+Once you've made your toast, it's time to sit, turn your attention to the Groom and let him take over the reins with his own speech.

 ## Complete Father of the Bride Speech Examples